 BLUE CROSS AND BLUE SHIELD OF NEW JERSEY, ET AL. V. PHILIP MORRIS INC., ET AL., Case No. 98-3287, New York, Eastern District.
 Action brought on behalf of twenty-four Blue Cross/Blue Shield insurers seeking to recover health care costs attributable to smoking.
 Judgment has been entered on a jury verdict and award of attorneys fees in favor of one plan, Empire Blue Cross and Blue Shield.
 The case has been appealed to the United States Court of Appeals for the Second Circuit.
 On September 16, 2003, the Second Circuit rendered a decision which, among other things, certified certain legal questions concerning that appeal to the Court of Appeals of the State of New York, which agreed to review the certified questions.
+The Court of Appeals of the State of New York rendered a decision on October 14, 2004.
 See Note 7, Contingencies, for a more detailed discussion of the case.

-III.
+TIT.
 SLAVERY REPARATIONS